How Does Training Affect Company Culture?

 - Encourages team members to recruit peers to work for the organization.

-Using an online LMS platform is a great way to help accomplish these goals.
+An online LMS platform is a great way to help accomplish these goals.
 Employees can work at their own pace and monitor areas of strength and areas that need improvement.
 This gives them a chance to gauge and improve their self-worth when they feel they’re stepping into their job profile.

 When you can directly help an employee overcome personal challenges, this directly increases belief in the company culture.
 This is a vital step towards growth and employee retention.